• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Savory waffles stuffed with bacon and tomatoes.These delicious bacon tomato stuffed waffles are full of one of my favorite flavor combinations.
-When I was growing up the highlight of our family’s garden was when the tomatoes became ripe and we could have fresh bacon and tomato sandwiches.
+When I was growing up, the highlight of our family’s garden was when the tomatoes became ripe, and we could have bacon and tomato sandwiches.
 They were so good.
-With basil added to this combination in these waffles, it makes them absolutely delicious.
+With basil added to this combination, it takes the taste to a whole other level, making these waffles absolutely delicious.

-In a medium-sized bowl whisk together the gluten-free flour, sugar, baking powder, and salt.
+In a medium-sized bowl, whisk together the gluten-free flour, sugar, baking powder, and salt.

 Mix crumbled bacon, tomatoes, and basil in a small bowl.
 Take out a tablespoon or two and reserve it to sprinkle over the finished waffles.